 Your surgery will be done by 3 surgical teams: a head and neck team, a plastics team, and dental team.

 Your head and neck surgeon will remove the tumor from your jaw and the soft tissue around it.
 At the same time, your plastic surgeon will remove the bone, tissue, and skin from your donor site.
 This will take 3 to 4 hours.
 Your head and neck surgeon will send the tumor and surrounding tissue to the Pathology Department for testing.
-Once your head and neck surgeon has completed his or her part of the surgery, the reconstruction can be done.
+Once your head and neck surgeon has completed their part of the surgery, the reconstruction can be done.

 Your plastic surgeon will transfer the tissue from your donor site to reconstruct your jaw.
 The bone from your donor site will be shaped to match, as closely as possible, the piece of your jaw that was removed.
 Once this is complete, your plastic surgeon will attach the artery and vein from the donor site to an artery and vein in your head and neck area.
 This is done under a microscope.
-He or she will fix the new jaw bone in place with plates and screws and cover it with the soft tissue.
+They’ll fix the new jaw bone in place with plates and screws and cover it with the soft tissue.
 Your plastic surgeon will then place stitches in your face and neck to connect them to the soft tissue.
 The reconstructive part of the surgery usually takes 6 to 8 hours.

 During your reconstruction, your dentist may place temporary arch bars and rubber bands in your mouth (see Figure 2).
 These will keep your teeth and jaw correctly aligned.
 Your dentist will remove the rubber bands 5 to 7 days after your surgery and the arch bars 14 days after your surgery.

 Mandibulectomy can cause swelling and difficulty breathing.
 To prevent this, a tracheostomy tube will be put into your trachea (windpipe) through an incision (surgical cut) in your neck while you’re still asleep.
 This will keep your airway open and make it easier for you to breathe.